An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and related invariants

-We're interested in recovering invariants related to quadratic forms from the Grothendieck--Witt ring.
-The motivic Euler characteristic encodes classical invariants on varieties, the first being the Euler characteristic of the complex points.
+We are interested in recovering invariants related to quadratic forms from the Grothendieck--Witt ring.
+The motivic Euler characteristic encodes classical invariants on varieties, the first being the compactly supported Euler characteristic of the complex points.